bioinfolabic/protein_folding_datasets/README.md

 ![example_dataset](https://github.com/bioinfolabic/protein_folding_datasets/blob/master/Images/gif_exemplo.gif)

-## How to generate a trajectory of protein folding problem
+## How to generate a protein folding trajectory

-A step-by-step tutorial for generating a protein folding pathway and analyzing it is described in the step-by-step directory.
+A simple step-by-step tutorial for generating a protein folding pathway and analyzing it is described in the step-by-step directory.
-This directory contains all the programs and a link with all instructions to perform this task.
+This directory contains all programs and a link with all instructions to perform this task.

 The programs used to generate the datasets and charts for the analyzes are described below.